Unsatisfiable core

 A minimum unsatisfiable core contains the smallest number of the original clauses required to still be unsatisfiable.
-No practical algorithms for computing the minimum core are known.
+No practical algorithms for computing the minimum unsatisfiable core are known, and computing a minimum unsatisfiable core of an input formula in conjunctive normal form is $\Sigma_2^\mathsf{P}$-complete problem.
 Notice the terminology: whereas the minimal unsatisfiable core was a local problem with an easy solution, the minimum unsatisfiable core is a global problem with no known easy solution.